Showing posts with label Holy Spirt. Show all posts

 John 16:13

 This verse establishes the pneumatological condition of all theological truth.
-The Spirit’s speech is not autonomous but participatory.
-The Spirit speaks what it hears from the Word, mediating the eternal discourse of the Son within the languages of history.
-Theology thus lives as the finite echo of an infinite conversation between Word and Spirit.
+The Spirit’s speech is not autonomous but relational and derivative: he speaks what he hears from the Word.
+The Spirit thus mediates the eternal discourse of the Son within the languages of history.
+Theology lives as the finite echo of an infinite conversation between Word and Spirit.
+It is not merely reception of information but participation in an act of divine speaking.

 Explicatio